 The tradition of excellence continued during the 2010 cross country campaign.
 Lee Carey `13 captured the men’s program’s 11th individual BIG EAST title.

-Treacy continued his coaching success throughout the 2013 outdoor season.
+In the 2013 outdoor season, Treacy continued his coaching success.
 Two BIG EAST individual titles were won on the women’s side, with Sisson winning the 10,000 meters, breaking Kim Smith’s BIG EAST meet record in a time of 33:02.80.
 Nagel won the 5,000 meter title.
-On the men’s side, Dominic Channon `13 and Quinn were runners up at the BIG EAST Championships in the 10,000 meters and 5,000 meters, respectively.
-The Providence women closed the season with three All-American’s at the 2013 NCAA Outdoor Track and Field Championships after Emily Sisson and Laura Nagel finished sixth and 12th in the 5,000 meters, respectively, and Shelby Greany finished 11th in the 3,000 meter steeplechase final.
+On the men’s side, Dominic Channon `13 and Quinn were runners-up at the BIG EAST Championship in the 10,000 meters and 5,000 meters, respectively.
+The Providence women closed the season with three All-American’s at the 2013 NCAA Outdoor Track and Field Championships after Sisson and Nagel finished sixth and 12th in the 5,000 meters, respectively, and Shelby Greany finished 11th in the 3,000 meter steeplechase final.